onion-lang/onion/README.md

 #### Usage:
     onionc [options] source files... [command line arguments]

-#### Available options�F
+#### Available options
-+ -classpath <classpath> Set classpath of source files in compilation.
++ -classpath <classpath> classpath of source files in compilation.
-+ -encoding <encoding> Set encoding of source files.
++ -encoding <encoding> encoding of source files.
-+ -maxErrorReports <error count> Set the maximum number of comiplation errors reported.
++ -maxErrorReports <error count> the maximum number of comiplation errors reported.

 Onionc compiles source files into in-memory classfiles and execute them.
 The entry point is:
-  If there is explicit class definitions and they have main methods, The main method of the class on the top.
-Otherwise, the first statement in the toplevel is the entry point.
++ If there is explicit class definitions and they have main methods,
++ The main method of the class on the top.
++ Otherwise, the first statement in the toplevel is the entry point.

 ## Limitations